-A locking mechanism knife has a type of pin that stops it from closing onto your fingers when in use.
+A locking mechanism pocket knife has a type of pin that stops it from closing onto your fingers when in use.
 It’s a classic American design made for everyday carry and can be used for a variety of situations.
 It folds, meaning that it can be easily stored, but the lock ensure maximum safety when in use.
 There are stainless steel blade options that come with aluminium or fibreglass handles depending on your preference.

-A standard folding knife can be opened and closed with your fingers and doesn’t usually feature a lock.
+A standard folding pocket knife can be opened and closed with your fingers and doesn’t usually feature a lock.
 These are handy if you just need something around occasionally that doesn’t require quick and urgent access.
 Swiss Army knives are a good example of a type of EDC, but if you’re using them for something a little more rigorous there is a risk the blade can close when you don’t want it to.
 The good thing about these knives also is that when they are folded in your pocket you don’t need to worry about blade exposure.

-If you aim to be doing some real cutting, skinning or carving, then the Drop Point knife is an ideal option.
+If you aim to be doing some real cutting, skinning or carving, then the Drop Point pocket knife is an ideal option.
 The drop point blade is particularly thicker and is a favourite for hunters and those who like to whittle wood for camping or hunting tools.
 They are typically a little more expensive than other pocket knives, but that’s because they are made to last and serve you well over time.

 Caterpillar is a pretty big name in the world of construction, providing everything from workwear to tractors.
 It’s listed as a Fortune 100 company and has managed to walk the line between industrial manufacturing and high-end fashion.
-They also have a stellar range of folding pocket knives that act as stand-alone accessories for camping and working.
+They also have a stellar range of folding pocket knife options that act as stand-alone accessories for camping and working.
 Or multi-tool designs such as the XL to fix on the fly.

 Pete Kershaw started his self named Oregon brand over 40 years ago, with an onus on producing high-quality knives for the wilderness.
 The company merged with Japanese blade specialist Kai in the 1990s to create the first liner lock knives that are still highly popular today.
-Their current base in Tualatin is considered one of the most innovative knife factories in the world, collaborating with some of the biggest names in knifemaking.
+Their current base in Tualatin is considered one of the most innovative pocket knife factories in the world, collaborating with some of the biggest names in knifemaking.

 To get your hands on an original Old Timer Knife these days you will either have to get a hand-me-down or visit a vintage e-tailer.
 The company stopped production in 2004.
 But Taylor Brands now own the intellectual property rights and are producing versions of the classics again.
 So, whether you’re after one of the more traditional folding designs or a Gunstock Trapper lock blade, you can still purchase these reboot versions.

-Buck is the original knife for the man on the ranch.
+Buck is the original pocket knife for the man on the ranch.
 The company have over 110 years of experience making blades and are so confident in their end product they offer a lifetime guarantee.
 From 3-blade folding knives to ball-bearing flippers, they have a wide range of designs that are as easy on the eye as they are to use.
 Their knives are made to last and to serve you right in every situation.

 Tac Force design and produce a wide range of high-quality knives at an affordable price.
-Whether your passion is hunting, river fishing, climbing or just passing time in the country, chances are they’ll have a knife for you.
+Whether your passion is hunting, river fishing, climbing or just passing time in the country, chances are they’ll have a pocket knife for you.
 From fixed blades and liner locks to frame locks and assisted openings.
 Everything you need for a safe trip to the wilderness.

 Whether you’re whittling your way through wood in the outdoors or cutting through your rope cord on the ranch, Grand Way has a custom design for you.
 They may have only been around for the past 10 years but already they’ve built a trustworthy reputation on the global market.